 When every property development is ‘boutique’

 When we work on concepts for a new, exciting development, we start by speaking with everyone involved.
 Typically, they all say something along the lines of ‘this is unlike anything ever seen before in [insert state]’ – and they mean it.
+Make sure to find current fair market value on this website and also gather al the information you need.

 We hear the developer’s commitment, the architect’s inspiration, the interior designer’s passion and the sales agent’s genuine excitement (living in the area, they understand the local market better than anyone).
 But when it comes to articulating just what makes that vision so different, it all starts to sound a bit the same.
 Have you noticed just how many apartments are ‘limited edition’ right now?